Workflow-specific products Content, decks, briefs, proposals, legal, and sales each have a clearer buying path.

 The most productive content teams are not choosing between AI and freelance writers — they are combining both in a structured workflow that maximizes the strengths of each.
 The hybrid model works in three stages.
 First, use an AI content tool like Gixo to generate complete first drafts with built-in SEO optimization, proper heading structure, keyword integration, and source citations.
 This stage takes minutes instead of the days you would wait for a freelance draft.

 Second, human editors review the AI-generated draft to add their expertise: verifying factual claims, injecting original insights from their domain experience, adjusting the brand voice for nuance that AI approximates but does not perfect, and strengthening arguments with examples from real-world experience.
-Third, the finished article moves through your publishing workflow, whether that means direct CMS integration or export to your content management system.
+Third, the reviewed article moves through your publishing workflow, whether that means direct CMS integration or export to your content management system.

 This approach is three to five times more efficient than a purely freelance workflow because it eliminates the slowest parts of content production — waiting for drafts, managing multiple writers, and handling revision cycles — while preserving the human judgment and expertise that make content truly valuable.
 Teams that adopt the hybrid model typically reallocate their freelance budgets: spending less on bulk article production and redirecting those resources toward expert editing, thought leadership pieces, and strategic content that only humans can create.